laravel-mix/laravel-mix/docs/hot-module-replacement.md

 </body>
 ```

 With this adjustment, Laravel will do the work for you.
-If you run `npx mix watch --hmr` to enable hot reloading, the function will prepend the necessary `http://localhost:8080` base url.
+If you run `npx mix watch --hot` to enable hot reloading, the function will prepend the necessary `http://localhost:8080` base url.
 If, instead, you run `npx mix` or `npx mix watch`, it'll reference your domain as the base.